hellenike/textbook/docs/topics/module1/aorist/index.md

 As you look at the third principal part, there are two different patterns of endings.
 These are referred to as **first** and **second aorists**.
-The different endings do not have different meanings except in rare cases when both exist for the same verb.
+The different endings do not have different meanings except for a small number of rare cases when both exist for the same verb.
 That is, both first and second aorists, both sets of endings, represent the single action in the past, and you will accordingly translate each with the English simple past.
 Compare the two systems of past-tense formation in English: adding "-ed" to the verb stem (which are called "regular" or "weak" verbs) or a change in the verb stem ("irregular" or "strong" verbs): "I walked" (weak) vs. "I went" (strong).
 "I consumed" (weak) vs. "I ate" (strong).

 You can recognize a verb that has a **first aorist** by a third principal ending in -α or -άμην.
 Verbs that have a **second aorist** have a third principal part that ends in -ον or -όμην.
 We will return to the second aorist forms later in this module.